 In order to have an actionable personal injury case in NC, you must sustain an injury through no fault of your own.
 In some cases, it is clear who is at-fault for the accident.
 In other cases, the at-fault party can be harder to identify.
 Fault is a serious impediment to NC Personal Injury Cases because NC is a contributory negligence state.

 After the injury, you need to inform the at-fault party or their insurance about your injury.
 Sometimes this can be a difficult task if you are dealing with an individual or business who doesn’t want to give you their insurance information.
 If you successfully contact the insurance company, they will open a claim for you.
 Your claim will be assigned to an adjuster who will contact you by phone or mail.
 The adjuster will want to communicate with you about the accident, your injuries, and your medical treatment.
 This communication can be informal or it can be handled during a recorded statement.

 The question of how much information to give the adjuster depends on the circumstances of your case.
 Adjusters can use the information you give them against you, but not giving them any information will result in a denial of your claim.
 This can be tricky.
 Your medical treatment, accident-related expenses, missed time from work, and travel expenses should be reported to the adjuster.

-If you are unsure what information, if any, you should provide to the adjuster, contact a personal injury lawyer in Raleigh, NC who can help you navigate the process.
+If you are unsure what information, if any, you should provide to the adjuster, contact a personal injury lawyer who can help you navigate the process.